Leo K. Thorsness: Prisoner of war

 Thorsness and Johnson ejected.
 Separated from each other by a ridge, they were the object of a three-hour rescue effort involving the entire strike force as a covering force.
 Two F-105D aircraft were directed by Crown to provide RESCAP (as Tomahawk flight) until the combat search and rescue (CSAR) forces could arrive on station.
 Both aircraft were hit by Atoll missiles from MiG 21s, with F-105D, AF Ser.
-No. 61-0130, piloted by Capt Joe Abbott being shot down, and wingman Maj Al Lenski limping back to Thailand.
-In addition, one of the A-1 "Sandy" aircraft was hit while one of the rescue Jolly Greens developed hydraulic problems and had to abort, thus ending the CSAR mission.
+No. 61-0130, piloted by Captain Joe Abbott being shot down, and wingman Major Al Lenski limping back to Thailand.
+In addition, one of the A-1 Sandy aircraft was hit while one of the rescue HH-53s developed hydraulic problems and had to abort, thus ending the CSAR mission.
 Poor communications, heavy MiG engagements and standard operating procedures which did not allow only one CSAR helicopter to remain on station, made the effort futile and all the men were captured.
 CSAR forces were again launched the next day but none of the downed airmen were located.
 The mission is described in great detail, including verbatim transcripts of radio transmissions, in both Thud Ridge and Thud, written by Col Jack Broughton, member of Waco flight and another of the RESCAP crews involved in the incident.

 His uncooperativeness towards his captors earned him a year in solitary confinement and severe back injuries due to torture.
-The Medal of Honor was awarded to Thorsness during his captivity, but not announced until his release in 1973 to prevent the Vietnamese from using it against Thorsness, as was the Air Force Cross awarded to Capt Johnson for the same mission.
-Capt.
-Abbott was released from captivity on February 18, 1973, while Thorsness, Johnson, and 1st Lt Abbott were released on March 4, 1973, during Operation Homecoming.
+The Medal of Honor was awarded to Thorsness during his captivity, but not announced until his release in 1973 to prevent the Vietnamese from using it against Thorsness, as was the Air Force Cross awarded to Johnson for the same mission.
+Abbott was released from captivity on February 18, 1973, while Thorsness, Johnson, and Abbott were released on March 4, 1973, during Operation Homecoming.

-Injuries incurred during the ejection and aggravated by the torture Thorsness was subjected to disqualified him medically from further flying in the Air Force and he retired on October 25, 1973 at the rank of colonel.
+Injuries incurred during the ejection and aggravated by the torture Thorsness was subjected to disqualified him medically from further flying in the Air Force and he retired on October 25, 1973, at the rank of colonel.

-Col. Thorsness was a command pilot in the United States Air Force with 5,000 flying hours in L-21, T-6 Texan, T-28 Trojan, T-33 Shooting Star, F-84B and D Thunderjet, F-84F Thunderstreak, F-100C and D Super Sabre, and F-105B, D, and F Thunderchief aircraft.
+Thorsness was a command pilot in the USAF with 5,000 flying hours in L-21, T-6 Texan, T-28 Trojan, T-33 Shooting Star, F-84B and D Thunderjet, F-84F Thunderstreak, F-100C and D Super Sabre, and F-105B, D, and F Thunderchief aircraft.